NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow3.md

 	- assessorId en assessorCode: is the identity resp. code of the assessor (both optional).
 	- irregularities: textual information about the student test, such as irregularities: <to be added>
 	- final : indicates that the result has been finalised by the exam committee.
 Can be done in Toetsplanning (or even DR), so most Toetsafname applications will send false. (optional, default false).
+	- rawScore and maxRawScore are the gained scorepoints and maximum scorepoints for the student.
+These numbers will be used to calculate the resultvalue in attribute score.
 	- documents: data group for document specification (optional, multiple times).
 Document transfer is always via documents OOAPI endpoint because of security issues (TODO: Explain why).
 All next attributes are mandatory for each document:
 		- documentId: unique identifier for the document to be used in the document request.
 		- documentTypes: identifies the kind of document; supported values: "assessmentForm" (beoordelingformulier), "assessmentFormWithAnswers" (answers with assessment notes), "assessmentModel" (beoordelingsmodel/-voorschrift), "other" (any document not suitable for the other values).